AsyncMDE: Real-Time Monocular Depth Estimation via Asynchronous Spatial Memory: RELATED WORK

 For depth model compression, knowledge distillation~\cite{wofk_fastdepth_2019, zhang_lite-mono_2023} transfers depth knowledge from large models to lightweight networks via the teacher--student paradigm.
 However, conventional distillation applies supervision only at the final output level, and the compressed model struggles to inherit the foundation model's rich intermediate representations.
 In practice, accuracy degradation remains significant when the parameter count is reduced to a few million, indicating that reducing capacity alone cannot preserve both perception quality and real-time performance.

 For dual-system architectures, Kahneman's dual-process theory~\cite{kahneman_thinking_2011} provides a cognitive science foundation for fast--slow system separation.
 Dual MLLM~\cite{han_dual_2024}, GR00T~\cite{nvidia_gr00t_2025}, OpenHelix~\cite{cui_openhelix_2025}, and FiS-VLA~\cite{chen_fast--slow_2025} have validated the effectiveness of this paradigm for robotic decision-making and manipulation.
-In these frameworks, the slow system, centered on a VLM, provides high-level semantic understanding, while the fast system executes low-level actions at high frequency.
-This work extends the idea to depth perception, using the foundation model as a low-frequency quality source, the lightweight network as a high-frequency executor, and spatial memory as the bridge enabling feature reuse between them.
+A related systems pattern also appears in visual SLAM, where a fast front end tracks incoming frames while slower back-end optimization refines the global state.
+This work extends the idea to dense depth perception, using the foundation model as a low-frequency quality source, the lightweight network as a high-frequency executor, and spatial memory as the bridge enabling feature reuse between them.